aolieman/dbp-same-thing-service/README.md

 This works because the `docker-compose.override.yml` file is automatically applied, which specifies a local image instead of the one from Docker Hub.
 To rebuild the image, e.g. after updating with `git pull`, run `docker-compose build`.

+## License
+This work may be used, modified, and distributed under the terms of the Apache 2.0 License.
+See [LICENSE](LICENSE) for the terms and conditions.

 ## Acknowledgements
 The microservice is developed and maintained by Alex Olieman ([@aolieman](https://github.com/aolieman)).
 His work has been supported by [@stamkracht](https://github.com/stamkracht) / [Qollap](https://www.qollap.com) and the University of Amsterdam (under [a grant](https://www.nwo.nl/en/research-and-results/research-projects/i/67/30567.html) from The Netherlands Organisation for Scientific Research).